Spiritual Gift of Prophet

 John Wesley on the Spiritual Gift of Prophet

-John Wesley, the founder of Methodism, believed in the spiritual gift of prophecy.
-He understood prophecy as a gift of the Holy Spirit that enabled believers to speak forth a message from God for the edification, encouragement, and exhortation of the Church.
+John Wesley, the founder of Methodism, held a robust understanding of the spiritual gift of prophecy.
+He believed that prophecy was not merely about predicting future events or foretelling the end times, as is often emphasized in modern views of prophecy, but was primarily about speaking God’s truth and will for the present moment.
+For Wesley, prophecy was a gift of the Holy Spirit that enabled believers to speak forth messages directly inspired by God for the edification, encouragement, and exhortation of the Church.

 The Catholic Church on the Spiritual Gift of Prophet